BogdanVGA/LearnCornerApp/README.md

 User roles:
 The app implements three types of user roles, each with its own set of functionalities.
 Users: can view published courses, can enroll to a particular course and can post a review for that course after enrollment.
 They are able to update their user profile.
 Authors: can view published courses, can create and publish new courses.
-Thay are able to update their user profile.
+They are able to update their user profile.
 Admin: can delete published courses, reviews and course enrollments.

 Database: